What Causes Low Back Pain?

 Inflammation occurs when there is damage to the affected tissue.
 It is part of the healing process as the immune system attempts to repair the damage.
 The signs of inflammation are swelling, redness, heat and pain.

 The discs are the cushions between the bones of the spine or vertebrae.
 Excessive pressure on the discs can cause them to bulge or herniate.
 Disc herniation can cause intense pain either locally or radiating down the hip and leg, even so far as the foot.
 The pain is caused by the disc bulge pressing on nearby nerves.

 There are a number of prescription and over the counter medications for pain relief.
-Most fall into one of two categories: analgesic (pain numbing) or anti-inflammatory.
+Most fall into one of two categories: analgesic (numbing) or anti-inflammatory.
 The most commonly used are anti-inflammatories or NSAID’s (non-steroidal anti-inflammatories).

-Medications for low back pain offer temporary, and often times necessary, relief of pain and inflammation, but don’t address the root cause of the problem which means that when medications are stopped, the problem recurs.
+Medications offer temporary, and often times necessary, relief, but they don’t address the root cause of the problem which means that when medications are stopped, the problem comes back.

-NSAID’s also come with unwanted side effects: gastrointestinal irritation causing diarrhea, acid reflux and bleeding ulcers, erectile dysfunction (ED) and increased risk of cardiovascular disease like heart attacks and strokes (with the exception of aspirin).
+NSAID’s also come with unwanted side effects: gastrointestinal irritation causing diarrhea, acid reflux and bleeding ulcers, erectile dysfunction (ED) and increased risk of cardiovascular diseases like heart attacks and strokes (with the exception of aspirin).
 Examples of NSAID’s include aspirin, ibuprofen, naproxen.
-Trademarked names: Advil, Motrin, Naprosen, Anaprox.
+Trademarked names: Advil, Motrin, Naproxen, Anaprox.

 Acetaminophen (Tylenol) is referred to as an analgesic, which means that it increases the body’s pain threshold, but it has little effect on inflammation.